School Science Lessons

 Acetyl chloride, C2H3ClO, CH3COCl, C2ClH3O, ethanoyl chloride, acyl chloride, acetic chloride, has low flash point.

-It is toxic by all routes, colourless, fuming liquid, pungent odour, vapour heavier than air, irritates eyes and mucous membranes, corrodes metals.
+It is toxic by all routes, colourless, fuming liquid, pungent odour, vapour heavier than air, irritates eyes and mucous membranes, and corrodes metals.

 Acetylcholine